inmanta/inmanta-core/docs/model_developers/modules/handler.rst

 Handler
 ^^^^^^^
-Handlers interface the orchestrator with resources in the :term:`infrastructure` in the agents.
+Handlers interface the orchestrator with resources in the :term:`infrastructure`.
 Handlers take care of changing the current state of a resource to the desired state expressed in the orchestration model.

 The compiler collects all python modules from Inmanta modules that provide handlers and uploads them to the server.
-When a new orchestration module version is deployed, the handler code is pushed to all agents and imported there.
+When a new orchestration model version is deployed, the handler code is pushed to all agents and imported there.

 Handlers should inherit the class :class:`~inmanta.agent.handler.ResourceHandler`.
-The :func:`~inmanta.agent.handler.provider` decorator register the class with the orchestrator.
-When the agent needs a handler for a resource it will load all handler classes registered for that resource and call the :func:`~inmanta.agent.handler.ResourceHandler.available`.
+The :func:`~inmanta.agent.handler.provider` decorator registers the class with the orchestrator.
+When the agent needs a handler for a resource it will load all handler classes registered for that resource and call the :func:`~inmanta.agent.handler.ResourceHandler.available` method.
 This method should check if all conditions are fulfilled to use this handler.
-The agent will select a handler, only when a single handler is available, so the is_available method of all handlers of a resource need to be mutually exclusive.
+The agent will select a handler, only when a single handler is available, so the :func:`~inmanta.agent.handler.ResourceHandler.available` method of all handlers of a resource need to be mutually exclusive.
 If no handler is available, the resource will be marked unavailable.

 :class:`~inmanta.agent.handler.ResourceHandler` is the handler base class.
 :class:`~inmanta.agent.handler.CRUDHandler` provides a more recent base class that is better suited for resources that are manipulated with Create, Delete or Update operations.
-This operations often match managed APIs very well.
+These operations often match managed APIs very well.
 The CRUDHandler is recommended for new handlers unless the resource has special resource states that do not match CRUD operations.